Adult Mental Health First Aid Training Certification

-If you do not submit payment, your registration will be cancelled within 72 hours.
+If you do not submit payment of $23.95, your registration will be cancelled within 72 hours.

 Mental Health First Aid is an internationally recognized training program that teaches how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 The training provides instruction in the skills needed to reach out and provide initial help and support to someone who may be developing a mental health or substance use problem or experiencing a crisis.
 The evidence behind the program demonstrates that it builds mental health literacy, helping the public identify, understand, and respond to signs of mental illness.